kuoushi/ServUO-RconPacketHandlers/README.md

 Send this command with a challenge, the password, your desired channel, and a message to send a message to a specific chat channel in the server.
 You will also need to include a 4-byte integer to specify a hue.

+Save

+0x1E

+Ex: 0xFF FF FF FF 1B (challenge) (password) 00 0A

+Send this command with a challenge and the password to start a server save.

 Shutdown/Restart

 0x1F